helgoboss/helgobox/doc/user-guide.md

 - **Add one:** Adds a new mapping at the end of the current mapping list.
 - **Learn many:** Allows you to add and learn many new mappings in a convenient batch mode.
 Click this button and follow the on-screen instructions.
 Click *Stop* when you are finished with your bulk learning strike.
 - **Search:** Enter some text here in order to display just mappings whose name matches the text.
+The search expression also supports wildcards `*` and `?` for doing more blurry searches.
 - **Filter source:** If you work with many mappings and you have problems memorizing them, you will love this feature.
 When you press this button, ReaLearn will start listening to incoming MIDI/OSC events and temporarily disable all target control.
 You can play around freely on your controller